LokaHQ/aws_deployment_sagemaker/README.md

-# LOKA x AWS Immersion Day: SageMaker ala Carte
+# LOKA x AWS Sagemaker deployment Day

-Code used in the AWS Immersion Day: SageMaker ala Carte organized by Loka and celebrated on November 2nd of 2021.
+Code used in the AWS Immersion Day: Deployment day organized by Loka and celebrated on May 5th of 2022.

 ## Repo Structure